-Hamsia, 29, was diagnosed with epilepsy at the age of 17.
-For years she couldn’t accept her condition, but she now wants to raise awareness and tell people ‘life doesn’t stop because you have a seizure’.
+Hamsia, 33, was diagnosed with epilepsy at the age of 17.
+For years she found it difficult to accept her condition, but she now wants to raise awareness and tell people ‘life doesn’t stop because you have a seizure’.

-She remembers her first seizure very well.
+She remembers her first seizure well.
 It was Ramadan, she was 17 and the family were fasting.
 She didn’t feel quite right and complained of a sore throat and a cough.
 Her sister advised that she should go downstairs to make a honey and lemon drink.
 The last thing Hamsia remembers is opening the cupboard to take the honey out, and then nothing.
 The family later told her that they had heard a clattering in the kitchen.
-Evidently Hamsia had dropped the honey, the glasses, the spoon, onto the kitchen floor.
-The family rushed downstairs to find Hamsia experiencing what they later learned was a seizure.
-At the time they had no idea what was going on.
+They rushed downstairs to find Hamsia experiencing what they later learned was a seizure.
+At the time they had no idea what was happening.

-Hamsia awoke to a crowd of concerned faces, with her Uncle trying to hold her and force her mouth open as it was rigid and clenched.
-He also tried to straighten her arm which too was rigid, but could not manage, such was Hamsia’s strength.
-Hamsia started crying and screaming and shouted at her uncle, demanding that only certain people stay with her.
-An ambulance was called and she was taken to hospital where tests were carried out, including an MRI scan which detected abnormalities in the left frontal lobe of the brain and she was given a formal diagnosis of epilepsy.
-Up until the moment of actual diagnosis Hamsia had rationalised her experience as being due to stress, exhaustion and fasting but with the formal label of ‘epilepsy’, she broke down.
+Hamsia awoke to a crowd of concerned faces, with her uncle trying to hold her and force her mouth open as it was rigid and clenched.
+Hamsia became distressed and shouted at her uncle, demanding that only certain people stay with her.
+An ambulance was called and she was taken to hospital where tests were carried out, including an MRI scan which detected abnormalities in the left frontal lobe of the brain.
+Up until the moment of diagnosis, Hamsia had rationalised her experience as being due to stress, exhaustion and fasting but when the formal label of ‘epilepsy’ was given, she broke down.

-By now Hamsia had moved home and was registered with yet another doctor.
-This time her concerns were listened to and taken on board and the doctor, together with input from Hamsia’s neurologist started Hamsia on a very low dose of Keppra twice a day.
-In addition, over time Hamsia had become more aware of her ‘triggers’ so she started to manage them better.
-She ensures that she does not stay out too late; that she eats and drinks regularly and she takes particular care around her menstrual cycle, during which time she knows she is particularly vulnerable, ensuring that she is always with someone who understands her condition.
-She has also worked hard to relax more, not to get worked up, or over-excited – whether angry or elated!
-But to live a life with more routine and balance.
-Although she was still experiencing breakthrough seizures she began to feel more like herself again – positive, upbeat and happy.
-Hamsia also believes that her memory has improved, but she still needs to write important things down so that she doesn’t forget.
-At the doctor’s suggestion, her dose was increased and the breakthrough seizures are now less frequent although she still experiences episodes which will leave her with injuries and bruising and feeling incredibly tired.
+Hamsia moved home and was registered with another doctor.
+This time her concerns were listened to and the doctor, together with input from Hamsia’s neurologist, started Hamsia on a low dose of Keppra twice a day.
+Over time, Hamsia had become more aware of her ‘triggers’ and started to manage them better.
+She tries to live with more routine and balance, eats and drinks regularly and ensures she is always with someone who understands her condition.
+Although she was still experiencing breakthrough seizures, she began to feel more like herself again – positive, upbeat and happy.
+Hamsia also believes that her memory has improved, but she still needs to write important things down.
+At the doctor’s suggestion, her dose was increased and the breakthrough seizures are now less frequent although she still experiences episodes.

 – September 2017